-Statements of Risk
+Statement of Risk

-The Trustees' primary objective is to ensure that the Scheme should be able to meet benefit payments as they fall due.
+The Trustees' and the Committee's primary responsibility is to ensure that members receive the benefits to which they are entitled under the rules of the Scheme.
 In order to provide for these future benefit payments the assets of the Scheme are invested in a range of investments.
-Each year CIÉ contributes to the fund such sum as CIÉ after consulting the Actuary determines to be necessary to support and maintain the solvency of the Fund.
-In any year if CIÉ's contribution exceeds 2.7 times the members' contributions then CIÉ and the members' contributions will be reviewed.
+Each year the Board of CIÉ contributes to the fund such sum as the Board after consulting the Actuary determines to be necessary to support and maintain the solvency of the Fund.
+In any year if the Board's contribution exceeds 3.6 times the members' contributions then the Board and the members' contributions will be reviewed.